haile1713/haile1713/README.md

 - 🌱 I’m currently learning **React , data structure and algorithm and data base.**

 - 👨‍💻 All of my projects are available at [https://haileleulf.wixsite.com/haile](https://haileleulf.wixsite.com/haile)
+- - 👨‍💻 All of my projects are available at [https://cute-raindrop-c5701e.netlify.app/#about](https://cute-raindrop-c5701e.netlify.app/#about)

 - 💬 Ask me about **web development ,blender and adobe illustrator.**